Skip to main content

 If you need help with finding information, then please contact your Academic Liaison Librarian for advice.

 Keeping up-to-date with conferences

 Keep up to date with recent conferences by:

-- browsing tables of contents of new issues of journals in your subject – whether print versions or online
+- browsing tables of contents of new issues of journals in your subject - try out BrowZine for this

-- using alerting features on databases - such as re-running searches, email alerts or RSS feeds to be notified when additional articles on a subject or by a specific author are entered into the databases
+- using alerting features on databases - such as re-running searches and setting up email alerts to be notified when additional articles on a subject or by a specific author are entered into the databases

 - using alerting services/newsletters from publishers

-Further information, tips and examples are on our guide to keeping up-to-date:
+Further information, links, tips and examples are on our guide to keeping up-to-date: